mitalishah25/cat_dog_image_classifier/README.md

 # Cat and Dog Classifier
 Built a 3-layer neural network to classifiy cat and dog image.
+Used Keras with Trsnorflow backend to create layers for the models.
+Used publicly available dataset with 8000 trainnng images and 2000 test images each for cat and dog.
+Performed data augmentation to increase the size of the dataset to improve the accuracy.